 - In the event of a foreign adoption, the employee must provide her/his employer with a copy of the declaration of eligibility or suitability before beginning adoptive leave or additional adoptive leave (whichever is the earlier).

-Information regarding Adoptive Benefits may be obtained from the Department of Social Protection.
+Information regarding Adoptive Benefits may be obtained from the Department of Employment Affairs and Social Protection.

 A copy of the primary Act may be viewed here – Adoptive Leave Act, 1995.